Full CNC intake port

 Flow Path Considerations

 Intake flow paths present a variety of airflow obstructions, not the least of which are inconsistent cross sectional area as the flow path navigates past various impediments like the pushrod hump, the manifold to cylinder head interface, valve stem and guide and the valve throat area.
 A straight pipe of the correct length with a consistent cross section is obviously best, but that’s a pipe dream (sorry) that is never available.
-Mixture quality craves consistent airflow velocity (runner taper notwithstanding) particularly when targeted to a desired mean flow velocity in the range of 240 to 260 feet per second.
-Air moving along a flow path will gain or lose velocity as it encounters abrupt changes in direction, various obstructions or variations in cross section, particularly at the most restrictive points; typically the throat area just below the valve and often the narrowed area of the port adjacent to a pushrod.
+Mixture quality craves consistent airflow velocity (runner taper notwithstanding) particularly when targeting higher flow velocities to move more air and increase charge density.
+Air moving along a flow path gains or loses velocity as it encounters abrupt changes in direction, various obstructions or variations in cross section, particularly at the most restrictive points.

 Define the Starting Point